Introduction to the German Language

 |How are you?||Wie geht's?||vi ɡəhʦ|

 Now that you have some basic understanding of the background and nuances of the German language, go one step farther and just start learning German without hesitation right away!
 Glossika provides you with the best way to learn to speak German and really achieve fluency.
-Hop onto the new platform and start learning for free today!
+Hop onto the platform and start learning for free today!